GregWoods/gregwoods.github.io/_posts/2020-03-29-how-to-learn-embedded-rust-on-the-stm32f103-blue-pill.md

   * [Get your first blinky working in a VS Code environment](https://github.com/GregWoods/stm32-01-blink)  This is my own quickstart code.
 It is using a HAL, so it is skipping ahead a few steps, but I find it useful to have a ready to go starter project
 * Learn the chip
   * [Learn about SVDs and Peripheral Access Crates using this excellent tutorial from Vivonomicon](https://vivonomicon.com/2019/05/23/hello-rust-blinking-leds-in-a-new-language/)
   * [Get to know the 1134 page Reference Manual](https://www.st.com/resource/en/reference_manual/cd00171190-stm32f101xx-stm32f102xx-stm32f103xx-stm32f105xx-and-stm32f107xx-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf).
 This is not optional!
-But you don't need to read it cover to cover.
+But you don't need to read it cover to cover
     * Get to understand the blinky code from the point of view of the Reference Manual.
 Start at chapter 9 "General-purpose and alternate-function I/Os (GPIOs and AFIOs)".
 Comparing the Reference Manual to the code you've written using your PAC, will help you grasp how the STM32 registers work for IO.
   * [Go and get a HAL, and learn to use it](https://github.com/stm32-rs/stm32f1xx-hal) But make sure you get the right one.
 There are deprecated projects out there to catch the unwary.
     * After using the Peripheral Access Crate directly, the HAL, to me anyway, is more complex and less intuitive due to it's use of the inversion-of-control principle.
-But, getting used to the way it works should help you write code which can be ported to other chips.
+But, getting used to the way it works should help you write code which can be ported to other chips
   * [Get to know RTFM - Real-Time-For-the-Masses](http://www.rtfm-lang.org/).
 I'm yet to get into this, but it does feel like the right way to go for most projects.

 The above list is not a strict sequence, I am learning a little about each of the 3 top level areas each week.
 Progress, for me at least, is not particularly fast, which can be frustrating when you have projects in mind.
 Which is why the next point helps.

-# Keep a Learning Log
+## Keep a Learning Log

 This has helped me to avoid the feeling that I'm not getting anywhere.
 It helps me see what to study and try out next.
 I abbreviate book titles.